Home ยป Drinks

 Instructions

-• First rinse the guavas, then cut the ends off and slice them in half.
+• Rinse the guavas, then cut the ends off and slice them in half.
 Using a small spoon, scoop out the seeds (save what you scoop out as a snack).

 • Add the guava halves to a blender with 4 cups of water and sweetener of choice (cane sugar, agave, etc).